-When you think about your physical health, what comes to mind?
+When you think about your staying healthy, what comes to mind?

-Also, attending a major upcoming event such as a wedding or reunion can increase motivation.
+Also, attending a major upcoming event, such as a wedding or reunion, can increase motivation.

-Most insurance companies will pay for regular exams because they recognize in the long-run it will be less expensive if they can identify health issues early.
+Most insurance companies will pay for regular exams.
+They recognize it will be less expensive in the long run if they can identify health issues early.

 Be proactive and schedule your regular physical, vision, and dental exams.

 ABOUT THE AUTHOR:

-Niv Persaud, CFP®, CDFA™, CRPC®, is the Founder of Transition Planning & Guidance, LLC.
+Niv Persaud, CFP®, CDFA™, RICP®, CRPC®, is the Founder of Transition Planning & Guidance, LLC.
 Life is more than money.
 It’s about living the lifestyle you want and can afford.
 For that reason, Niv consults with clients on money, life, and work.
 Her approach capitalizes on techniques she learned throughout her career, including as a management consultant, executive recruiter, and financial advisor.
-Her services include spending plan, financial plan, divorce financial review, life strategy, and professional progression.
+Her services include developing spending plans, comprehensive financial plans, divorce financial reviews, and retirement plans.
 Niv actively gives back to her community through her volunteer efforts.
 She believes in living life to the fullest by cherishing friendships, enjoying the beauty of nature and laughing often — even at herself.
-Her favorite quote is by Erma Bombeck, “When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say ‘I used everything you gave me’.”
+Her favorite quote is by Erma Bombeck, “When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say ‘I used everything you gave me.’”